 Ashok Leyland Scan Tool OBD-II Male to DB-15 Female cable :

-obd2 scan tool Ashok Leyland Scantool Diagnostic Tool/obd scanner cable Features:
+obd2 scan tool Ashok Leyland Scantool Diagnostic Tool/ obd cable Features:

 - Displays Vehicle Identification number.

 - Read Stored fault Codes Reset / Erase fault codes.

 What is an obd2 scan tool used for?

 Ashok Leyland Scantool /scanner cable provides vehicle data and trouble codes stored within the vehicle computer networks.
 Access to these codes and data directs the technician to the area of concern or where/what a malfunction could be.